wdv4758h/rst2html5slides/doc/usage.rst

 Adapting to a Presentation Framework
 ====================================

-Each presentation framework has its particularities or choices regarding style and structure of slides.
+Each presentation framework has its particularities or choices regarding style and structure of slides, but  it is not always necessary to change the structure of a raw rst2html5slides translation.
-Some frameworks can be configured
-It's up to your presentation to conform to t
-It is not always necessary to change the structure of a rst2html5slides translation.
 For example, `jmpress.js`_ is rather flexible.
-You could use unchanged translations made by rst2html5slides with `jmpress.js`_ configuring it to accept a :literal:`deck` tag as the root element and :literal:`slide` tags as steps:
+You could configuring it to accept a :literal:`deck` tag as the root element and :literal:`slide` tags as steps:

 .. code-block:: javascript